YouTube cuts off Russell Brand's ad revenues after sexual assault allegations | Entertainment

 "These allegations pertain to the time when I was working in the mainstream, when I was in the newspapers all the time, when I was in the movies.
 And as I've written about extensively in my books, I was very, very promiscuous," Brand said.
 "Now, during that time of promiscuity, the relationships I had were absolutely always consensual," added the comedian, known for his flamboyant style and appearance.

-Live shows planned by Brand have also been cancelled after the allegations emerged in the media.
+Live shows planned by Brand have also been cancelled since the allegations were splashed across the media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)